A Coreset Selection of Coreset Selection Literature: Introduction and Recent Advances: Setting and Terminology

 \section{Setting and Terminology}

 In this section, we formalize the coreset selection problem and highlight its close relationship to active learning, as shown in \autoref{fig:venn}.
+In \autoref{tab:notation}, we list all typical notations used throughout the survey.
 We also briefly touch upon theoretical perspectives that will guide deeper insights in later sections.
+To avoid ambiguity across closely related data-reduction settings, \autoref{tab:boundaries} summarizes the key distinctions between coreset selection, active learning, and label-free variants in terms of supervision, outputs, and available training signals.